 An increase in the dropout rate expected

 The worldwide disruption of the economy because of Covid has resulted in a significant loss of jobs.
 This is hard for those in rural communities, as many children may have to drop out of school to support their families.
 UNESCO estimates that 23.8 million children and youth may drop out of school next year because of the pandemic’s economic impact alone.
+This has certainly show how Covid has affected education, especially in rural communities.

 The previously mentioned school closures make girls and young women in rural communities more vulnerable to child marriage, early pregnancy, and domestic violence–all of which increase their likelihood of dropping out of school, widening the educational gender gap.